How do GLP-1 agonists help with weight loss?

 As a baseline, with diet and exercise alone, a common guideline for safe and sustainable weight loss is 1-2 pounds per week.
 This translates to about 4-8 pounds in a month.
 Achieving this typically involves creating a calorie deficit of 500 to 1,000 calories per day.
 With Medication, the amount of weight loss can potentially increase depending on the medication and how an individual responds to it.
 For example:

-It’s important to note that weight loss is often more substantial at the beginning of a diet or medication regimen, partly due to the loss of water weight.
-Sustainable weight loss is a gradual process, emphasizing the importance of patience and consistency.
+Keep in mind that weight loss is usually fastest at the start of any new diet or medication, partly from water weight.
+Sustainable loss is a slow grind that takes patience and consistency.

 Will I gain the weight back if I stop taking the medication?